 We collect personal information directly from you.
 We collect it from a number of sources, including when you:

-- fill in an Inland Revenue form either online or in hard copy
+- fill in our forms either online or in hard copy

 - contact us by phone or other means

 If you give us your email address or mobile phone number we may also use these to send you:

 When you log into and use a myIR account, we collect information including your username and login credentials, IP address and activity logs.